Hsabonchi/Functional-Programming-Haskell-Ocaml/Ocaml/FP1.md

      ▶ OCaml t's used in environments where <a href="https://ocaml.org/learn/companies.html"> a single mistake can cost millions and speed matters</a>
      ▶ OCaml is pretty simple, which is one reason it's often used as a teaching language.

       Strengths
      - A powerful type system
      - Automatic memory management, thanks to a fast, unobtrusive, incremental garbage collector.
      - Efficient native code compilers.
 In addition to its bytecode compiler, OCaml offers a compiler that produces efficient machine code for many architectures.

      Functions
        OCaml is a functional programming language: there is no restriction on the definition and use of functions.
-In other words, functions are ordinary values:        a function can be passed as an argument to a function or returned by a function.
+         In other words, functions are ordinary
+        values: function can be passed as an argument to a function or returned by a function.

      Imperative features

         OCaml offers a full array of imperative features.
 In particular, variables, arrays, and record components can be declared as modifiable.
         Several varieties of loops are available.

      Data Types

       OCaml offers numerous built-in data types, including: basic types: integers, floating point numbers, booleans, characters, strings. more sophisticated data types: tuples, arrays, lists, sets, hash tables, queues, stacks, data streams.